rogue07/Raspberry-Pi-Access-Control-System/README.md

 2. Copy all the files into the Documents directory.

+3. Set a root password.
+From the command prompt run:
+     $ sudo passwd root

-3. From the command prompt in the Documents directory run the installer:
+4. From the command prompt in the Documents directory run the installer:
-     ./installer.sh
+     $ ./installer.sh

-4. Let's install and create the database and table.
+5. Let's install and create the database and table.
 From the command prompt run the following:
      $ sudo mysql_secure_installation

 Answer no: